-In spring, these tissues produce vast numbers of spores during wet periods.
+In spring, infected tissues produce vast numbers of spores during wet periods.
 Spores spread primarily by wind but also by splashing water.
 Susceptibility is highest during bloom and again near harvest.
 Cultivars that tend to retain floral structures over a long period are more susceptible.
 Green fruit can rot when rains continue into the late spring and early summer.
 Infection is more likely on fruit that retains old floral tissue (which is varietal dependent and increases with higher humidity).
 Also, branch tips killed by low winter temperatures are easily infected.

 Symptoms During wet springs, blueberry blossoms take on a brown, water-soaked appearance and die.
 Blossoms may be covered with dense grayish powdery masses of Botrytis spores.
 Infections may move through the blossoms rapidly and often destroy the entire floral structure.
 The disease also can move from blossoms back into fruit-producing wood.
 On young leaves, pale brown lesions form.